fengqiyu0317/RCompiler/docs/design/namespace_check_implementation.md

         try {
             // Add to value namespace
             currentScope.addValueSymbol(paramSymbol);

+            // Set the symbol to the IdPatNode node.setSymbol(paramSymbol);

+            // Set the symbol to the ParameterNode if found
+            // This establishes the connection between the parameter and its symbol if (declarationNode instanceof ParameterNode) {
+                ((ParameterNode) declarationNode).setSymbol(paramSymbol);
+            }
         } catch (SemanticException e) {
             // Report duplicate declaration error
             addError(ErrorType.DUPLICATE_VALUE_DECLARATION, e.getMessage(), node);